pratham2003/cfcommunity/wp-content/plugins/user-switching/readme.txt

  * Only users with the ability to edit other users can switch user accounts.
 By default this is only Administrators on single site installs, and Super Admins on Multisite installs.
  * Passwords are not (and cannot be) revealed.
+ * Uses the cookie authentication system in WordPress when remembering the account(s) you've switched from and when switching back.
- * Implements WordPress' nonce security system, meaning only those who intend to switch users can switch.
+ * Implements the nonce security system in WordPress, meaning only those who intend to switch users can switch.
  * Full support for administration over SSL (if applicable).

 = Usage =